 Calhoun 2 HRs, Pérez wins 7th straight as Rangers beat Mets

+NEW YORK — In his 11th major league season, Martín Pérez is making a strong pitch for his first All-Star selection this month.

-NEW YORK (CBS/AP) — Kole Calhoun homered twice and drove in four runs, Martín Pérez won his seventh straight decision and the Texas Rangers beat the New York Mets 7-3 on Saturday.
+Pérez won his seventh straight decision, Kole Calhoun hit two of Texas' four home runs and the Rangers beat the New York Mets 7-3 on Saturday.

+"Good team win all the way around," Calhoun said after breaking out of a slump.

-Calhoun hit a three-run shot off spot starter Trevor Williams in the second inning and third-year catcher Jonah Heim followed with his career-high 11th home run to give the Rangers a 4-2 lead.
-Both drives reached the front of the second deck in right field, giving Texas its fifth set of back-to-back homers this season.
+Calhoun smacked a three-run shot off spot starter Trevor Williams in the second inning and third-year catcher Jonah Heim followed with his career-high 11th homer to give the Rangers a 4-2 lead.
+Both drives reached the front of the second deck in right field, giving Texas its fifth set of back-to-back home runs this season.

 Starling Marte launched an early two-run homer and Eduardo Escobar also went deep against Pérez (7-2), who had given up only two long balls in 15 starts covering 93 1/3 innings coming in.

+"He's been huge for us all season.
+He's worked deep into games.
+He works quick, keeps the defense involved, and has definitely stopped the bleeding from time to time this year," Calhoun said.
+"He's pitched in some tight ones, so it's nice to get him a little breathing room."

-But the 31-year-old lefty yielded nothing else, permitting seven hits and two walks with four strikeouts in 6 2/3 innings.
-He is 7-0 in his last 11 starts, making a strong bid for his first All-Star selection this month.
+The 31-year-old lefty permitted seven hits and two walks with four strikeouts in 6 2/3 innings.
+He is 7-0 in his last 11 starts, and his 2.34 ERA ranks among the American League leaders.

+"My big thing is, I don't want them to use the bullpen when I pitch.
+I'm just trying to go deep," Pérez said.
+"Today was perfect."

 After losing his first two starts this season, Pérez is unbeaten in his last 14 — a career best.
-His seven-game winning streak matches a career high set in 2017.
-Texas has won 11 of his past 12 outings.
+His seven-game winning streak matches a career high set in 2017, and Texas has won 11 of his past 12 outings.

+Quite a jump for a veteran pitcher who began the day with a 69-71 career record and 4.52 ERA.

+"He's executing.
+Before he would miss a lot more," Mets shortstop Francisco Lindor said.
+"He's always been good.
+He's always been elite.
+He just didn't execute as much."

-Dennis Santana got four outs for the Rangers, and Joe Barlow finished up.
+Dennis Santana got four outs in relief, and Joe Barlow finished up.

 Calhoun, who struck out all four times up in Friday night's loss, sent an opposite-field solo shot to left in the fourth for his ninth career multi-homer game and second this season.
 He batted just .181 in his previous 24 games.